(Effective December 20, 2012)

 1.3.8 To adopt, promote and follow the requirements of due process of law in the enforcement of all adopted building standards.

 1.4 Area Served.
 The area served by the Chapter shall include all Cities and Counties within the boundaries or the vicinity of Los Angeles County in the State of California in good standings under these Bylaws.

 2.1 Approval of Membership Applications.
 All applications for membership shall be subject to classification by and approval of the Board of Directors.
 Applicants shall be eligible for membership on approval of the membership application by the Board of Directors and on timely payment of such dues and fees as the Board of Directors may fix from time to time.

 2.3 Classification of Membership.
-There shall be three classes of membership:
+There shall be four classes of membership:

 2.3.1 Governmental Member.
 Governmental Member is any person that is employed, or contracted, to perform the building and fire-life safety function of a City or County jurisdiction in the area served by the Chapter and is in good standing under these Bylaws.